- Sign your Waiver!

 - The yoga room is a sanctuary so therefore there is no talking.
 If you need to talk please keep it to a minimum and whisper.

-- Bring a yoga mat and yoga towel with you to class, or purchase one at the studio.
-Items are also available to rent.
-Hand towels are provided free of charge.
+- Bring a yoga mat and yoga towel with you to class, or purchase a rental one at the studio.
+Hand towels and blocks, as well as straps (when applicable) are provided free of charge.
 These items are required during class.

 - You can rest in child's pose or savasana at any point, but please stay in the studio.